shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 ### Retrieving the Decryption Key

-Once the specified decryption timestamp has passed, you can retrieve the decryption key.
+Once the specified decryption timestamp has passed, or an ETD matched event has been observed, you can retrieve the decryption key.
 This key is used later to decrypt the encrypted commitments.

 ```
 Endpoint:  /get_decryption_key